Skip to main content Skip to footer

 SVSU will notify a student whether he/she owes money back to the school or to the government.
 Loan money owed to the government is repaid according to the terms of the promissory note.
 Unearned grant money is owed directly to the government, and the student is responsible to repay those funds within 45 days.
 If it is not repaid within 45 days, the student will be reported as having received an overpayment and will not be eligible for federal Title IV funds at any school until this is repaid.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.

-If you did not receive all of the funds that you earned, you may be due a post-withdrawal disbursement.
+If you did not receive all the funds that you earned, you may be due a post-withdrawal disbursement.
 If your post-withdrawal disbursement includes loan funds, SVSU must get your permission before it can disburse the funds.
-You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
+You may choose to decline some or all the loan funds so that you don’t incur additional debt.
 SVSU may automatically use all or a portion of your post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (if contracted with SVSU).
 SVSU needs your permission to use the post-withdrawal grant disbursement for all other school charges.
 If you do not give your permission, you will be offered the funds.
 However, it may be in your best interest to allow SVSU to keep the funds to reduce your debt at the institution.

 Official Withdrawal